uspki/policies/certificate-policy.md

 - The names of the parties used for two-person control shall be made available for inspection during Qualified Audits
 - Multi-person control shall not be achieved using personnel that serve in the Audit Administrator trusted role

+There is no stipulation for Subscriber private key multi-person control.

 ### 6.2.3 Private key escrow
-No private key shall be escrowed.
+Private keys shall not be escrowed.

 ### 6.2.4 Private key backup
 For all CA Certificate private keys:

-- The private signature key shall be backed up under the same multi-person control as the original signature key
+- The private key shall be backed up under the same multi-person control as the original signature key
-- At least one copy of the CA private signature key shall be stored off-site in a secure storage facility separate from the CA
+- At least one copy of the CA private key shall be stored off-site in a secure storage facility separate from the CA
-- All copies of the CA private signature key shall be accounted for and protected in the same manner as the original
+- All copies of the CA private key shall be accounted for and protected in the same manner as the original
 - Backup procedures shall be included in the CA’s CPS

-There is no stipulation for Subscriber private keys.
+Subscriber private keys may be backed up or copied by the Subscriber, but shall be held in the Subscriber’s control.

 ### 6.2.5 Private key archival
 Private keys may be only archived by the parties represented by the Subject identified in the corresponding public key certificate.

 ### 6.2.6 Private key transfer into or from a cryptographic module
 All CAs shall generate their own keys in FIPS 140 validated cryptographic modules, in compliance with sections 6.1.5 and 6.1.6.
-CA private keys may be exported from the cryptographic module only to perform CA key backup procedures as described in section 6.2.4.1.
+CA private keys may be exported from the cryptographic module only to perform CA key backup procedures as described in section 6.2.4.
 At no time shall the CA private key exist in plaintext outside the cryptographic module.
 Private or symmetric keys used to encrypt other private keys for transport shall be protected from disclosure.

-If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA shall revoke all certificates that include the Public Key corresponding to the communicated Private Key.
+There is no stipulation for Subscriber private key transfers into or from a cryptographic module.

 ### 6.2.7 Private key storage on cryptographic module
-All CAs shall protect their Private Keys in a system or device that has been validated as meeting at least FIPS 140 level 3 which includes requirements to protect the Private Key and other assets against known threats.
+All CAs shall protect their private key in a system or device that has been validated as meeting at least FIPS 140 Level 3.

+There is no stipulation for Subscriber private key storage.

 ### 6.2.8 Activating Private Keys
-For the Root CA(s), signing key activation shall implement multiparty control as specified in Section 5.2.2.
+For all CAs, private key activation shall implement multiparty control as specified in Section 5.2.2.

+There is no stipulation for Subscriber private key activation.

 ### 6.2.9 Deactivating Private Keys
+For all CAs:
-Cryptographic modules that have been activated shall not be available to unauthorized access.
+- Cryptographic modules that have been activated shall not be available to unauthorized access.
-After use, the cryptographic module shall be deactivated, e.g., via a manual logout procedure or automatically after a period of inactivity as defined in the CA's CPS.
+- After use, the cryptographic module shall be deactivated, e.g., via a manual logout procedure or automatically after a period of inactivity as defined in the CA's CPS.
-CA cryptographic modules shall be removed and stored in a secure container when not in use.
+- CA cryptographic modules shall be removed and stored in a secure container when not in use.

+There is no stipulation for Subscriber private key deactivation.

 ### 6.2.10 Destroying Private Keys
-Individuals in trusted roles shall destroy all CA and OCSP private signature keys when the keys are no longer needed.
-All CAs operating under this policy shall document the private key destruction methods in their Certification Practice Statement.
+Individuals in Trusted Roles shall destroy all CA Certificate and OCSP Responder Certificate private keys when the keys are no longer needed.
+All CAs shall document the private key destruction methods in the CPS.

+There is no stipulation for Subscriber private key destruction.

 ### 6.2.11 Cryptographic Module Capabilities
 See Section 6.2.1